 Builds on LUCI use a different URL path that starts with

 /p/chromium/builders/… If the build is still running on Buildbot, “buildbot” will still be part of the URL path.
-Also, in the Code Review UI, try-builders running on LUCI are shown with a “Buildbot” tag.
+Also, in the Code Review UI, try-builders on Buildbot is shown with a “Buildbot” tag.
 The default with no tag represents a LUCI build.